 After another peaceful night in the steppe, we spent the morning hiking to the sacred Mandal Mountain.
 We first followed the tire tracked, grooved road which is on the map and then turned right up the mountain slope.
 We hiked past a few wildflowers and scrambled on some scree before we finally reached the peak with another ovoo and spectacular view.
-This ovoo was far more elaborate than the others we have seen and was more like a shrine that both Buddhists and Shamanists use to worship their ancestors with an extensive ritual that we repeated.
+This ovoo was far more elaborate than the others we have seen.
+It was more like a shrine that both Buddhists and Shamanists use to worship their ancestors with an extensive ritual.

-First offerings such as candies, objects or bottles of vodka are placed at the altar.
+We repeated the ritual upon our visit.
+First offerings such as candies, objects, or bottles of vodka are placed at the altar.
 We provided Twix and cookies before kneeling down and bowing three times.
 Next, we walked around the ovoo clockwise while flicking mare’s milk in each direction beginning at the North.
 Then we circled the ovoo while tossing vodka each direction.
 Finally we made our third lap around the ovoo before tying prayer flags to the ovoo’s sticks.
 While the ritual honors the ancestors, the prayer flag honors all beings.

 Since I was the first one up to the ovoo and on the summit for an hour before the last guest finished with the ritual, I started down.
 Page followed, as we zig-zagged across the steep mountainside.
 Upon our arrival back to camp, we were pleasantly surprised to find bacon with lunch.
 This was a treat!
 I added it into the pasta with pesto, and it was delicious!!

-While most guests enjoyed the nice weather with a relaxing afternoon off, Galen, Boyna and Turoo took Chip and me fishing at another river about a 45 minute drive away.
-The rocks were much more moss covered so the water color looked totally different.
+While most guests enjoyed the nice weather with a relaxing afternoon off, Galen, Boynaa and Turoo took Chip and me fishing at another river about a 45 minute drive away.
+The rocks were moss covered so the water color looked totally different from the other rivers we have fished.
 I think my first five casts caught five baby grayling with the biggest one being eight inches!
-While it is fun to catch fish, this was getting a little aggravating, so I moved.
+While it is fun to catch fish, catching babies was getting a little aggravating, so I moved.

 I found another hole around the bend with a glassy surface by a rock cliff and the fish kept biting.
 I had my eye on a big guy resting below.
 I’d cast my dry fly and nymph just above him.
-As soon as I’d enticed him just enough to jiggle toward the surface, another fish would dart from the shore and hit my fly with vengeance.
-Ah, I snagged fish after fish, while sometimes trying to yank my fly out of reach so I didn’t have unhook another 14 incher just to throw back as the graylings were all smaller than the lenok I caught yesterday.
-The big one, however, got away…he never humored me with a strike.
+As soon as I’d enticed him just enough to jiggle toward the surface, another fish would dart from the shore and hit my fly with a vengeance.
+Ah, I snagged fish after fish, while sometimes trying to yank my fly out of reach, so I didn’t have unhook another 14 incher throwback!
+The graylings were all smaller than the lenok I caught yesterday.
+The big one, however, got away.
+He never humored me with a strike.

 As much as I wanted to stay for the entire time, the wind really picked up, making the night chilly beneath the full moon.
 I huddled under a dell for a while, but soon I succumbed to the cold and turned in for the night.
-Camping under a full moon was certainly a treat as the moon was magnificent, though it did somewhat interfere with star-gazing.
-Tonight, however, spotted the big dipper.
+Camping under a full moon was certainly a treat.
+The moon was magnificent, though it did somewhat interfere with star-gazing.
+Tonight, however, at least I spotted the big dipper.

 Everyone who completed the first stage, also rode this section.
 We trotted across most of the segment due to the uneven terrain.
 Oh how I wished we could have cantered!
 My stirrups were slightly too long to post up and down, but even if I’d had the opportunity, I’m not sure I could have kept up with the speed of the gait!
 It was rather impossible.
 I was looking forward our final leg.